ppelayo1/Search-Star-Wars-Stuff/readme.txt

 == Changelog ==

 = 1.2 =
-* Added the ability to apply the widget as a gutenberg block object
+* Added the ability to apply the widget as a gutenberg block object and applied more responsiveness to the widget.

 = 1.1 =
 * updated the appearance of the plugin